-This study aimed to evaluate the anthelmintic potential of aqueous and ethanoic leaf extracts of Vitex negundo against benzimidazole-resistant Haemonchus contortus of sheep.
-A total of 560 dung samples collected from organized sheep farms in Salem, Karur, Kanniyakumari, Kancheepuram and Thiruvallur districts of Tamil Nadu were examined by FECRT to assess the development of resistance to benzimidazole (BZ).
+This study aimed to evaluate the anthelmintic potential of aqueous and ethanolic leaf extracts of Vitex negundo against benzimidazole-resistant Haemonchus contortus of sheep.
+A total of 560 dung samples collected from organized sheep farms in Salem, Karur, Kanniyakumari, Kancheepuram, and Thiruvallur districts of Tamil Nadu were examined by FECRT to assess the development of resistance to benzimidazole (BZ).
 The samples from Kancheepuram and Thiruvallur districts showed resistance to benzimidazole by FECRT.
-The allele-specific PCR (AS-PCR) confirmed resistance to benzimidazole in samples from Kancheepuram and Thiruvallur districts.
-Aqueous leaf extracts (ALE) and Ethanolic leaf extracts (ELE) of Vitex negundo at different concentrations viz., 0.5, 1, 2 and 5 per cent, were tested against resistant H. contortus of sheep reared in these farms with BZ resistance.
-The highest efficacy (%) in egg hatch assay observed in 5% ALE and ELE of V. negundo were 11.67±1.67 and 5.00±0.91, respectively.
-The maximum mean larval paralysis observed in 5 % concentrations of ALE and ELE of V. negundo were 13.44±1.41 and 7.23±0.55, respectively at 60 min.
-It was observed that ALE and ELE of V. negundo produced a dose-dependent increase in efficacy in the inhibition of egg hatch and mean larval paralysis.
-It is concluded that Vitex negundo could be a promising phytomedicine for the alternative control strategy of benzimidazole-resistant nematodes of sheep.
+The allele-specific PCR (AS-PCR [the band?
+What bp?]) confirmed resistance to benzimidazole in samples from Kancheepuram and Thiruvallur districts.
+Aqueous leaf extracts (ALE) and Ethanolic leaf extracts (ELE) of Vitex negundo at different concentrations, viz., 0.5, 1, 2, and 5 per cent, were tested against resistant H. contortus of sheep reared in these farms with BZ resistance.
+The highest efficacy (%) in egg hatch assay observed in 5% ALE and ELE of V. negundo were 11.67±1.67% and 5.00±0.91, respectively.
+The maximum mean larval paralysis observed in 5 % concentrations of ALE and ELE of V. negundo were 13.44±1.41 and 7.23±0.55%, respectively, at 60 min.
+It was observed that ALE and ELE of V. negundo produced a dose-dependent increase in efficacy of inhibiting egg hatch and mean larval paralysis.
+It is concluded that Vitex negundo could be a promising phytomedicine for alternative control strategy of benzimidazole-resistant nematodes of sheep.

 Key words: Haemonchus contortus, Vitex negundo, Benzimidazole, anthelmintic resistance